rovellipaolo/FreeSWITCH-Listener/README.md

 ```

-Use:
-====
+# Run:

-To use the demo application, you just need to launch the commands:
+To run the demo application, you just need to launch the commands:

 ```
 $ docker-compose build